 “All I want for Christmas is sleep”

 As you get older, the things you actually want and need start to become the things it’s impossible for someone else to give you — 3 more hours in a day, a shorter commute, the chance to take back a choice or two.
 Wanting a nap can feel like another one of those things that is both all you need and something you can never ask for, but it’s definitely worth a try.
 If you’ve got a birthday, holiday, or anniversary coming up, and someone asks you what you’d like as a gift, try telling them you’d like a few hours of quiet childcare at the exhausted moment of your choice.
 Think of it as your very own version of the coupons for hugs and kisses that Baby might present you with as a birthday gift in a few years.

 Pumping: not just for work

 For tiny people, babies sure can make a lot of noise.
-Having Baby’s crib or bassinet in your room at night can cut down on the time nighttime feeding takes, but the sounds Baby makes in sleep can keep new moms’ instincts on edge, and make sleeping deeply difficult.
-On the other hand, even if Baby sleeps in her own room down the hall, when it’s your partner’s turn to feed her and you can hear what’s going on, it can keep you almost as awake and on edge as if you’d gotten out of bed with them.
-A white noise machine is your friend, though a nice pair of headphones or even an open window could do the trick as well.
+Having Baby’s crib or bassinet in your room at night can cut down on the time nighttime feeding takes, but the sleeping sounds Baby makes can make it hard to drift off.
+On the other hand, even if Baby sleeps in her own room down the hall, when it’s your partner’s turn to feed him and you can hear what’s going on, it can keep you almost as awake and on edge as if you’d gotten out of bed with them.
+A white noise machine may just be your new best friend.

 You know you’re supposed to keep up on your sleep by napping when Baby does, but sleeping on command can be easier said than done, even if you’re totally exhausted.
-Cutting down on your caffeine intake to help you combat tiredness could sound counterintuitive, but cutting back on the coffee could help you drop off more easily when you do find time to squeeze in a nap.
+Cutting down on your caffeine intake to help you combat tiredness could sound counterintuitive, but cutting back on the coffee after lunch time could help you drop off more easily when you do find time to squeeze in a nap or just at bedtime.